Welcome to Orange County!

 In 1789, the North Carolina General Assembly chartered the University of North Carolina, the nation's first state university to admit undergraduates.
 UNC-Chapel Hill is the flagship campus of a 16-member state university system and is consistently rated as one of the country’s finest state institutions of higher learning.

-Orange County lies on the western edge of the Research Triangle, an area anchored on three sides by UNC-Chapel Hill, N.C.
-State University and Duke University.
-At the region’s center is Research Triangle Park, home to leading technological companies and federal research institutions, including IBM, GlaxoSmithKlein, Cisco, RTI International, the U.S. Environmental Protection Agency and the National Institute of Environmental Health Sciences.
+Orange County lies on the western edge of the Research Triangle.
+This area includes several institutions of higher learning, such as UNC-Chapel Hill, NC State University, NC Central University, Duke University, and Durham Technical Community College.
+At the region’s center is Research Triangle Park, home to leading technological companies and federal research institutions, including IBM, GlaxoSmithKline, Cisco, RTI International, the U.S. Environmental Protection Agency and the National Institute of Environmental Health Sciences.

 The County encompasses 400 square miles of rolling farms and forest, vital urban centers and small towns.
 Orange County combines the best of cosmopolitan and rural values with an abundance of historical, social and cultural resources.